AviatrixSystems/Docs/HowTos/image_release_notes.rst

 hvm-cloudx-aws-102320 (11/10/2020)
 ----------------------------------

-- R6.2.1837 Software Version is required for this change
+- R6.2.1837 Software Version is required

 - New image fetch mechanism

 - Update security patches to date

-- New Linux Kernel and package upgrade
+- Linux Kernel update and package upgrade

 - New network drivers